d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ict:x:1002:
 ```

-?> We can delete groups using the command `sudo groupdel ict`.
+?> We can delete groups using the command `groupdel`.

 ### Editing groups (groupmod)
 If we need to change a group we can use `groupmod`: